-Every year, utilities in Massachusetts report information about the natural gas leaks in their territories to the Dept. of Public Utilities.
-HEET used two years of reports to create the maps and information below.
+Every year, utilities in Massachusetts report information about gas leaks in their territories to the Department of Public Utilities.
+HEET uses the reports to create the maps and information below.

 This work has been supported through a kind donation by Boston Mothers Out Front and Clean Water Fund, as well as assistance from Sierra Club of Massachusetts.